ayumi-cloud/oc-security-module/GOVERNANCE.md

 * TSC members which aren't already covered by an individual or corporate CLA are required to be covered upon joining the TSC.

-* AC members aren't formally required to be covered by a CLA, but will be required to be covered should they decide to contribute to the project (for exOctober IIle by contributing code, documentation, specifications, or design documents) in a way where securing IP commitments is important to keep the project open source and royalty free.
+* AC members aren't formally required to be covered by a CLA, but will be required to be covered should they decide to contribute to the project (by contributing code, documentation, specifications, or design documents) in a way where securing IP commitments is important to keep the project open source and royalty free.